BACK TO DIRECTIVES

 The Core Principle

-A disciplined system treats habits as permanent defaults.
+A disciplined system treats daily actions as permanent infrastructure.

 Why This Fails for Most People